fscorrupt/awesome-stars/README.md

 ## Riot

-- [Joxit/docker-registry-ui](https://github.com/Joxit/docker-registry-ui) - The simplest and most complete UI for your private registry
+- [Joxit/docker-registry-ui](https://github.com/Joxit/docker-registry-ui) - The simplest and most complete UI for your private docker registry v2 and v3

 ## Ruby